janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 1. Physical Layer (Layer 1): This is where technologies like MoCA operate, dealing with the physical transmission of data.
 2. Data Link Layer (Layer 2): VLANs function at this layer, managing how data is formatted for transmission.
 Most managed switches, including those I use in my setup, primarily operate at this layer, handling tasks like VLAN tagging and frame forwarding.
 3. Network Layer (Layer 3): IP routing occurs here, determining how data is sent between different networks.
 While my router (Firewalla) primarily operates at this layer, some advanced managed switches (often called "Layer 3 switches") can also perform basic routing functions at this layer.
-4. Transport Layer (Layer 4) and above: This is where more advanced features like Firewalla's application identification operate.
+4. Transport Layer (Layer 4): This is where more advanced features like Firewalla's application identification operate.
+It's also where DNS queries and responses are encapsulated in UDP or TCP packets.
+5. Session Layer (Layer 5) and Presentation Layer (Layer 6): While not as directly relevant to our home networking setup, these layers handle things like session establishment and data formatting.
+6. Application Layer (Layer 7): This is where NextDNS primarily operates, providing DNS resolution, content filtering, and security features.
+Many of the services and applications we use in our daily internet interactions function at this layer.

 Understanding this model has been crucial in my networking journey, helping me troubleshoot issues and design a more effective network.
 It's particularly important when configuring managed switches and understanding how they interact with other devices in the network.